aledajonquil/SQS_to_S3/README.md

 # SQS_to_S3
 This tutorial explains how to write messages from an AWS SQS Dead Letter Queue to an S3 file, to prevent message expiration, then from S3 to a new SQS queue.
+The node.js version is in the /nodejs directory and the python version is in the /python directory.

 ## Prerequisites
 * AWS CLI installed and configured